What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

 The process: a few helpful details

-To make things seem at least a bit simpler, the road to organic certification can be broken down into five major segments:
+To make things seem at least a bit simpler, the road to USDA certification can be broken down into five major segments:

 - Put together a plan.
 This had better be good.
-The “organic system plan” is the basis on which a successful certification process is built.
+The “sanitary system plan” is the basis on which a successful certification process is built.
 It tells the inspector and the certifying agent how the operation will meet applicable regulations.
-It includes every aspect of the operation and how it keeps non-organic substances and substances prohibited by the USDA from getting in.
+It includes every aspect of the operation and how it keeps unsafe substances prohibited by the USDA from getting in.

 - Get inspected.
 Once the operation is running to your satisfaction, request an inspection.
 It won’t be a quick look-over.
 The inspector will give your operation the complete physical, looking in places you might not know you have places.
 It’s smart to make sure you’ve followed your plan to the last dotted “i” and crossed “t.”